rendzina/phonegap-start/README.md

-# PhoneGap Build Starter Application
+# Rendzinas PhoneGap Build Starter Application

 > A Hello World application to get started with PhoneGap Build.